Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 @pl.data_loader
 def train_dataloader(self)
 ```
 Called by lightning during training loop.
 Make sure to use the @pl.data_loader decorator, this ensures not calling this function until the data are needed.
+If you want to change the data during every epoch DON'T use the data_loader decorator.

 ##### Return
 PyTorch DataLoader